 In family systems theory, differentiation of self refers to a person’s sense of identity and ability to function on their own, rather than as a member of a group.
 A person’s level of differentiation determines how confident they are in themselves and how much validation they need from others.
 Someone with a low level of differentiation usually requires a great deal of approval from others in their family and social groups.
 They may feel emotionally bound to the group and the other people in it.
 A person with a high level of differentiation, on the other hand, is emotionally self-sufficient and requires less validation from family and peers.
 Someone with a high level of differentiation can still interact emotionally with their group, but they are not personally dependent on the group.

 Family Projection Process

 The family projection process is the process by which parents transfer their worries, anxieties, and other emotional problems to their children.
 The projection process starts with the parent worrying that something is wrong with the child.
-Whether this fear is based in reality or not, the parent interprets the child’s behavior as confirmation of their fear.
+Whether this fear is based in reality or not, the parent interprets the child’s behaviour as confirmation of their fear.
 They then treat the child as if their fear was true – even if the problem is all in the parent’s mind.
 The family projection process can lead to children inheriting their parents’ emotional problems.